Tasks of the administrative jurisdiction

 The court decides by order whether the requirements are met.

-As a rule, the entire costs of a legal dispute are to be borne by the losing side.
+As a rule, the entire costs of a legal dispute must be borne by the losing side.
 In many cases, court fees become due when the action is filed and must be advanced by the plaintiff.
 If the action is successful, the costs are reimbursed.